loopback-kr/KakaoTalkAdGuard/README.md

 ## Known issues

+- In KakaoTalk version 4, the ADs may appear when user log-in at first time.
+If the KakaoTalk window is moved, the ADs will disappear.

 - On Windows with HiDPI, the trayicon menu is displayed in an abnormal position.

 - If a KakaoTalk process is running on a regular user account that has been promoted to administrator privileges due to a KakaoTalk update, it is not possible to block ADs unless KakaoTalk ADGuard is also running as administrator privileges.